Xennet/xennetdocs/README.md

 7. e-books repository.

-Over the next sections we present two applications of Xennet built one of top another: XenFS and Xentube.
+Over the next sections we present two applications of Zennet built one of top another: XenFS and Xentube.
 XenFS is a distributed file system which is torrent compatible.
 Xentube relies on XenFS and allows media encoding and streaming, playable with any torrent video player.
 Such an open source player might be packaged with Xentube.